royarkaprava/OPM/README.md

 # OPM
 Combining phenotypic and genomic data to improve prediction of binary traits

-Each folder contain the R code for the respective case.
+Each folder of AENOPM, ALASSOOPM, RAWOPM, and SCADOPM contain the R code for the respective case.
 We have added OPMpackage folder with R package for easier use.

 To install the package use the following R command